lynxthecat/adblock-lean/README.md

 ```

 ## Features
-adblock-lean is written as a service and 'service adblock-lean start' will download and setup dnsmasq with a new blocklist file.
-Various checks are performed and, dependence on the outcome of those checks, the script will either: accept the new blocklist file; reject the blocklist file if it didn't pass the checks and fallback to a previous blocklist file if available; or as a last resort restart dnsmasq with no blocklist file.
+adblock-lean is written as a service and 'service adblock-lean start' will process any local blocklist/allowlist, download blocklist/allowlist parts, generate a new merged blocklist file and set up dnsmasq with it.
+Various checks are performed and, depending on the outcome of those checks, the script will either: accept the new blocklist file; reject the blocklist file if it didn't pass the checks and fallback to a previous blocklist file if available; or as a last resort restart dnsmasq with no blocklist file.

-adblock-lean includes, inter alia, the following features:
+adblock-lean includes the following features:

 - support multiple blocklist files downloaded from user-specified urls
 - support local blocklist
 - same for downloaded and local allowlists
+- support allowlist-only mode
 - removal of domains found in the allowlist form the blocklist files
 - combining all downloaded and local lists into one final blocklist file
 - check that each individual blocklist and allowlist file does not exceed configurable maximum size